 The SMMC method is particularly useful for the microscopic calculation of statistical and collective properties of nuclei, such as level densities.
 Level densities are required to estimate transition rates through Fermi’s golden rule and are important in the Hauser-Feshbach theory of statistical nuclear reactions, and therefore appear in numerous nuclear physics applications.
 However, their calculation in the presence of correlations is a difficult many-body problem.
 We have developed state-of-the-art SMMC methods for the microscopic calculation of level densities, including their dependence on good quantum numbers such as parity, spin and isospin (PRL 1997, PRL 1999, PRL 2000, PRL 2007, PRC Rapid Comm 2008).

-Recently, we have extended SMMC to heavy nuclei (PRL 2008), introducing a new proton-neutron formalism and carrying out some of the largest SMMC calculation to date.
+We have extended SMMC to heavy nuclei (PRL 2008), introducing a new proton-neutron formalism and carrying out some of the largest SMMC calculations to date.
 Heavy nuclei exhibit various types of collectivity that are well described by phenomenological models, but a microscopic description has been lacking.
 Using SMMC, we have provided the first microscopic description of the crossover from vibrational to rotational collectivity (PRL 2013).
 In a finite-size system such as the nucleus, it is crucial to use the canonical ensemble with a fixed number of particles.
 However, the projection on an odd number of particles leads to a new sign problem, which has prevented applications of SMMC to odd-even and odd-odd nuclei.
 We have recently developed a method that circumvents this odd-particle sign problem, enabling accurate calculations of the ground-state energy of odd-particle systems (PRL 2012).
 Using this method we have calculated pairing gaps from odd-even mass differences and accurate level densities of odd-mass nuclei (PRC Rapid Comm.
 2013).